 Appointments available.
 Call us at 832-355-3627 or find a Doctor using our online search tool.

 There is a wide range of ailments and conditions that affect the hand and wrist.
-Here are several that we treat at St. Luke's Episcopal Hospital.
+Here are several that we treat at Baylor St. Luke's Medical Center.

 CARPAL TUNNEL SYNDROME

 Carpal tunnel syndrome is becoming more and more common.
 It is a condition that is caused by increased pressure on a nerve in the wrist.
 This nerve is called the median nerve.
 The median nerve (nerve affected in carpal tunnel syndrome) lies within a tunnel along with nine other tendons.